clinicedc/edc-visit-schedule/README.md

 When Django loads, the visit schedule class will be available in the global `site_visit_schedules`.

-Note that the `schedule` above was declared with the enrollment model `SubjectConsent`.
+Note that the `schedule` above was declared with the enrollment model `Enrollment`.
 An enrollment model uses the `CreateAppointmentsMixin` from `edc_appointment`.
-On `subject_consent.save()` the method `subject_consent.prepare_appointments` is called.
+On `enrollment.save()` the method `enrollment.create_appointments` is called.
 This method uses the visit schedule information to create the appointments as per the visit data in the schedule.